IQMR 2026

 Sarah E. Parkinson is the Aronson Associate Professor of Political Science and International Studies at Johns Hopkins University.
 Her research examines organizational behavior and social change in war- and disaster-affected settings, with a focus on Southwest Asia and North Africa.
 She is the author of Beyond the Lines: Social Networks and Palestinian Militant Organizations in Wartime Lebanon (Cornell University Press, 2023), which won the Routledge Lee Ann Fujii Award for Innovation in the Study of Political Violence and an Honorable Mention for Best Book in Middle East and North Africa Politics from APSA’s Middle East and North Africa Politics Organized Section.
 Parkinson has published award-winning research on militant organizations’ decision-making and internal dynamics, political violence, refugees’ access to healthcare, humanitarian aid, ethics, and research methods.
 Most recently, she has been conducting multi-sited research on disaster preparedness/response and public safety.
 Dr. Parkinson’s scholarship has involved extensive fieldwork in Lebanon, Iraq, and Qatar, as well as shorter engagements in Tunisia, Turkey, and the UAE.
 She is a co-founder and co-convener of the Advancing Research on Conflict Consortium.

-Jonnell Robinson is an Associate Professor of Geography and the Environment at Syracuse University and the Director of the Syracuse Community Geography Program.
+Jonnell Robinson is Associate Professor of Geography and the Environment at Syracuse University and the Director of the Syracuse Community Geography Program.
 Her community-based and participatory research brings faculty, students, and community members together to investigate a wide range of community concerns at the local scale using Geographic Information Systems (GIS) mapping and participatory action research praxis.
 Her research focuses on how and why grassroots organizations use mapping and spatial analysis to further advance their advocacy, education, and organizing work.
 She teaches courses in introductory GIS, Urban GIS, Health GIS, participatory research methods, and community geography.

-Fiona Shen Bayh is an Assistant Professor of Government & Politics at the University of Maryland.
+Fiona Shen-Bayh is an Assistant Professor of Government & Politics at the University of Maryland.
 She studies the politics of authoritarian regimes, specifically the legal and judicial instruments of power.
 Her book Undue Process: Persecution and Punishment in Autocratic Courts (Cambridge University Press, Studies in Law and Society Series) examines these themes in the context of postcolonial Africa.
 In 2023, it won the Theodore J. Lowri First Book Award, the Giovanni Sartori Book Award, and the Juan Linz Best Book Prize in the Comparative Study of Democracy & Autocracy.
 In other works, she examines the challenges of promoting access to justice and the legacies of autocratic rule.
 As a faculty affiliate of the Interdisciplinary Lab for Computational Social Science (iLCSS), she draws on a variety of digital tools and data to analyze the political economy of development in the Global South.
 Her research has been published in the American Political Science Review, The Journal of Politics, World Politics, The Annual Review of Political Science, Cambridge University Press, and Oxford University Press.

-Nicholas Rush Smith is Associate Professor of Political Science at the City University of New York – City College and the Graduate Center and Senior Research Associate in the Department of Sociology at the University of Johannesburg.
+Nicholas Rush Smith is Reader in Politics and International Relations at SOAS University of London and Senior Research Associate in the Department of Sociology at the University of Johannesburg.
 His primary research interests are on democratic politics as seen through the lens of crime and policing in post-apartheid South Africa and on qualitative and ethnographic methods.
 He is the author of Contradictions of Democracy: Vigilantism and Rights in Post-Apartheid South Africa (Oxford University Press, 2019) and, with Erica Simmons, co-editor of Rethinking Comparison: Innovative Methods for Qualitative Political Research (Cambridge University Press, 2021).
 Simmons and Smith jointly won the 2023 David Collier Mid-Career Achievement Award from APSA’s QMMR Section for their work on comparison and ethnography.
-His work has been published or is forthcoming in African Affairs, American Journal of Sociology, American Political Science Review, Comparative Politics, Perspectives on Politics, Polity, PS: Political Science and Politics, Qualitative and Multi-Method Research, and Violence: An International Journal.
+His work has been published in African Affairs, American Journal of Sociology, American Political Science Review, Comparative Politics, Perspectives on Politics, Polity, PS: Political Science and Politics, Qualitative and Multi-Method Research, and Violence: An International Journal.

 Guadalupe Tuñón is an Assistant Professor in the Department of Politics and the School of Public and International Affairs at Princeton University.
 Her research lies at the intersection of comparative politics and political economy, with a regional focus on Latin America.
 She employs a multi-method approach that combines experimental and natural experimental data with archival research.